gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 # Best Practices

-##### One man's opinion
-The best practices on this page are the recommendations of George Soules.
+The best practices on this page are recommendations from archivists at the Southwest Harbor Public Library.
+They are based on their practical experience using the Digital Archive for four years with a collection of 12,000 items, 10,000 images, and 1,600 documents.
-He has served as a volunteer archivist at the Southwest Harbor Public Library for six years and holds a degree in Information Sciences from the University of California.
-His advice is based on practical experience with what works well and what does not.

-## Metadata fields
+## Metadata

-### Title
+### Title field

-The **_Title_** metadata field is more important than any other field because:
+The **_Title_** field is **more important than any other field** because:

 -   The **_Title_** field appears everywhere in the user interface &ndash; it's what users see the most
 -   Users read the title first to decide if they should view the full item
--   Items with searched-for keywords in their titles *appear highest in search results*

-Suggestions:
+-   **Items appear highest in search results** when searched-for keywords are found in the title

+**Recommendations:**

--   Write titles that concisely describe items in 10 words or less
+-   Write keyword-rich titles that concisely describe items in 10 words or less
--   Put non-essential information in other fields, not in the Title field
+-   Put important, but non-essential information in the **_Description_**, not the **_Title_**
--   Think of the **_Title_** like ad copy written to catch someone's attention
+-   Choose a titling convention and use it religiously.

-### Type
+### Type field

-Use the most precise **_Type_** field vocabulary terms available.
-As an example, for an obituary, use `Document, Announcement, Obituary` instead of just `Document, Announcement`.
+Use the most precise vocabulary term available when choosing an item's **_Type_**.
+For example, `Object, Clothing, Hat, Fedora` is more precise then just `Object, Clothing` or `Object, Clothing, Hat`.
 If the more precise term is not in your site's vocabulary, don't be lazy &ndash; take a minute to add it using the [Vocabulary Editor](/archivist/vocabulary-editor/).

-Don't be *too* literal when choosing an item's **_Type_**.
-For example, since you can only put digital scans and photographs into a database &ndash; because you can't upload an actual teacup &ndash; you use *documentary* photographs of objects as *stand-ins* for the real thing.
- The **_Type_** of these items should be the object's type, not `Image, Photograph`.
+Don't be too literal when choosing an item's **_Type_**.
+Specifically, the **_Type_** for a documentary photograph of an object should be the object's type, not `Image, Photograph`.

-As an example, suppose your collection contains a teacup that is on display in your museum.
-You would photograph the teacup and add the photo to the Digital Archive as an item of **_Type_**
-`Object, Cup, Teacup`.
-If you also had a snapshot of a person drinking from that same teacup, the **_Type_** for the snapshot item *would be* `Image, Photograph`, but the item would have two subjects: `People` and `Object, Cup, Teacup`.
+A *documentary* photograph is a visual record of the object that lets someone see the object online.
+For example, if you take a picture of a teacup that's in your collection and attach the image to an item for that teacup, the type of the item should be  `Object, Cup, Teacup`, not `Image, Photograph`.
+However, if you also have an old photo of a woman drinking from that teacup, the **_Type_** for that photo *would be* `Image, Photograph` and its two subjects would be `People` and `Object, Cup, Teacup`.

-Note that many organizations have items in their collection that they don't physically posses.
-For example, if an archivist borrows, scans, and returns an albumen print, they would set the **_Type_** of that item to `Image, Photograph, Photographic Print, Albumen Print` because that's what the item represents.
+Many organizations have items in their digital collections that they don't physically posses.
+For example, if an archivist borrows, scans, and returns an albumen print, they should set the **_Type_** of that item to `Image, Photograph, Photographic Print, Albumen Print` because a high quality scan serves as a "digital surrogate" that reproduces the detail, color, and sometimes even the texture, of a physical photograph.
+In contrast, if all you have is a photocopy of an albumen print, that item's type should be `Document, Reprographic Copy, Photocopy` to reflect the poor quality of the image.

 In summary, choose a **_Type_** that most closely indicates what the item is in the real word.

-### Subject
+### Subject field

 Like types, Subjects should be precise, but not too precise.

 The **_Subject_** field is used to *classify* an item, but not uniquely identify it.
-For example, the subject of a photograph of a boat can precisely indicate the kind of boat, but not which boat.
+For example, the subject of a photograph of a boat can precisely indicate the kind of boat, but not *which* boat.
 For example, the **_Subject_** could be `Vessels, Ship, Sailing Ship, Schooner` but it should *not* be
 `Vessels, Ship, Sailing Ship, Schooner, Victory Chimes` which is a specific boat.